Partnerships in Medical Research

-At the Lowy Medical Research Institute, we work with experts in fields that we have identified as important for understanding Macular Telangiectasia type 2.
-These fields include advanced retinal imaging; genetics; the study of photoreceptors, Muller glia, retinal pigment epithelial cells, metabolism, and more.
+At the Lowy Medical Research Institute, we work with experts in fields we have identified as important for understanding macular telangiectasia type 2.
+These fields include advanced retinal imaging; genetics; deep learning; the study of photoreceptors, Mueller glia, retinal pigment epithelial cells, metabolism, and more.
 We have partnerships with individual researchers in these fields, and have forged a collaborative network between them.
 These partnerships form the core of our research program, and they complement our intramural research and clinical studies.